30+ Incredible Big Data Statistics (2023)

 Most businesses don’t have the computing power to handle vast amounts of data on their own.
 The cloud gives them a way to process Big Data without investing serious capital in software and infrastructure.

-Databricks, a cloud-based Big Data analytics platform, gets over 40,000 searches per month.
+Databricks, a cloud-based Big Data analytics platform, gets around 60,000 searches per month.